FlorianZ/hadashboard/README.md

 2. Clone or download this dashboard repository into a local folder, e.g. */opt/dashboard*

-3. In the service folder of this repository, there is start-up script you can use if you want to run dashing as a service.
+3. In the service folder of this repository, there is a start-up script you can use if you want to run dashing as a service.
 Modify the paths in this service file with anything that is different on your installation.
 On Ubuntu, this file can be placed in the */etc/init.d* folder with persmissions set at 755.
 You will also need to run *update-rc.d* if you want the service to start automatically at boot.

 4. Edit the *lib/ohapp.rb* file, and make sure that your **openhab server name** and **port** are correctly specified